Trent University offers scholarship program designed to foster and reward academic excellence among its students.

 - IB Entrance Scholarships: The value is $1,000 per year.

-The award can be taken in the Canada
+Scholarship can be taken in the Canada

-Trent international awards and Awards (application based)
+Trent International Scholarships and Awards (application based)

 - Trent International Global Citizen Scholarships and Awards: Awarded to entering international students who demonstrate outstanding academic achievement, community service, leadership potential, and some financial need.